The Game Award for Game of the Year: Process and history

 The Game Award for Game of the Year is given to a video game judged to deliver the best experience across creative and technical fields.
 It is presented as the final award of the ceremony and is widely considered its most prestigious honor.
 Since 2017, the announcement of the winner has been preceded by a medley performance of the scores of each nominee by the Game Awards Orchestra, conducted by Lorne Balfe.
 The category was expanded from five to six nominees in 2018.

 The award is traditionally accepted by the director of the winning game or an executive from the studio; the first award in 2014 was accepted by Dragon Age: Inquisition executive producer Mark Darrah and BioWare general manager Aaryn Flynn.
 The Game Awards host and producer Geoff Keighley presented the award for the first four ceremonies.
-Other presenters include directors of past winners—such as 2016 winner Overwatchs lead director Jeff Kaplan in 2018, 2020 winner The Last of Us Part IIs creative director Neil Druckmann in 2021, 2021 winner It Takes Twos director Josef Fares in 2022, and 2023 winner Baldur's Gate 3s director Swen Vincke in 2024—and celebrity guests like Vin Diesel and Michelle Rodriguez in 2019, Christopher Nolan in 2020, and Timothée Chalamet in 2023.
+Other presenters include directors of past winners—such as 2016 winner Overwatchs lead director Jeff Kaplan in 2018, 2020 winner The Last of Us Part IIs creative director Neil Druckmann in 2021, 2021 winner It Takes Twos director Josef Fares in 2022, 2023 winner Baldur's Gate 3s director Swen Vincke in 2024, and 2024 winner Astro Bots director Nicolas Doucet in 2025—and celebrity guests like Vin Diesel and Michelle Rodriguez in 2019, Christopher Nolan in 2020, and Timothée Chalamet in 2023.